A Brief History of St. Francis Xavier Parish

 In the first year of Rev. Paul Perry's Pastorate (1989-97) the Tiffin Franciscans withdrew from the school, and the convent was remodeled into the offices and meeting rooms in use today.
 That same year Mass was first offered in Spanish on a regular basis in the Church.
 Russell Niedermeier became the first permanent deacon ordained for the parish in 1988, followed quickly by Vincent Foos in 1990 and Paul Jones in 1992.
 Also in 1992, St. Francis Xavier assumed sacramental duties at St. Joseph Church in Plymouth, leading eventually to the twinning of the two parishes.

 After a brief period of administration by Rev. Tommy Rodrigues, owing to Fr.
 Perry's sudden death on Christmas day, Rev. Melvin Verhoff (1998-2005) was appointed pastor, succeeded by Rev. Stanley Szybka (2005-11).
 With the arrival of Rev. Eric Culler in July 2011, Plymouth passed to the care of Shelby, while St. Bernard Church in New Washington was twinned with Willard.
 Fr.
-Eric departed in July of 2017 to study Canon Law and Fr.
-George Mahas will begin as Parochial Administrator of St. Francis Xavier & St. Bernard.
+Eric departed in July of 2017 to study Canon Law.
+Fr.
+George Mahas was pastor after Fr.
+Eric from July 2017 until July 2021.
+Fr.
+Michael Diemer will begin as Parochial Administrator of St. Francis Xavier & St. Bernard beginning July 2021.

 Although St. Francis Xavier parish must wait until 2025 to celebrate its sesquicentennial, the school will celebrate 50 years of educating hearts and minds in the 2013-14 school year.
 May God bless us with many more years of faithful service!